Skip to main content

 Biosketch

 Dr. Ray is an Associate Professor at the Department of Biochemistry and Molecular Biology and Institute of Human Virology, University of Maryland School of Medicine, Baltimore.
-Currently Dr Ray is a member of the editorial boards for the Journal of Bioanalysis and Biomedicine and ISRN Nanotechnology.
-He is a co-conference chair for the Plasmonics in Biology and Medicine of the SPIE Photonics West.
+He is a member of the editorial boards for the Journal of Bioanalysis and Biomedicine and ISRN Nanotechnology and served as guest editors for Frontiers in Immunology and Viruses.
+He is a conference chair for the Plasmonics in Biology and Medicine of the SPIE Photonics West.
 He is a permanent member of the program committee of the SPIE meeting.
-Dr. Ray received NIH Career Award and NIH R01 grant for his research on conformational dynamics of HIV envelope by single molecule fluorescence.
+Dr. Ray received NIH Career Award, NIH R01, R61 grants for his research on HIV envelope by single molecule fluorescence.
 He reviews manuscripts for many international journals including several ACS and RSC journals on a regular basis.
 He reviews grants for different national and international agencies.
 Dr Ray serves as an ad hoc reviewer for the National Institutes of Health study panels.

 Research/Clinical Keywords

-Single Molecule Fluorescence Spectroscopy, Super-resolution imaging, HIV Envelope, Fc gamma receptor, DNA Packaging Motor, Plasmonics
+Single Molecule Fluorescence Spectroscopy, Super-resolution Imaging, Two-photon Fluorescence Lifetime Imaging, HIV Envelope, Fc gamma receptor, SARS-CoV-2, DNA Packaging Motor, Plasmonics

 Highlighted Publications

-Krishanu Ray*, R. Badugu, H. Szmacinski, J. Lakowicz, Several hundred-fold enhanced fluorescence from single fluorophores assembled on silver nanoparticle–dielectric–metal substrate, Chemical Communications, 2015, 51, 15023-15026.
+Krishanu Ray*, R. Badugu, H. Szmacinski, J. Lakowicz Several hundred-fold enhanced fluorescence from single fluorophores assembled on silver nanoparticle–dielectric–metal substrate, Chemical Communications, 2015, 51, 15023.

 Additional Publication Citations